What are private special education schools?

 - Social-Emotional Fluency

-By using an evidence-based, integrative approach, we can address your son’s unique needs and abilities.
-With our relationship-based program in a home-like setting, we get to know your son as an individual and are right there with him for all the work and successes along the way.
+By using an evidence-based, integrative approach, we can address your teen’s unique needs and abilities.
+With our relationship-based program in a home-like setting, we get to know your teen as an individual and are right there with them for all the work and successes along the way.

 New Focus Academy helps families from across the US: